Rocco Domenico Colavito

 "You can't tell how much spirit a team has until it starts losing." - Rocky Colavito

 One of the most powerful and popular players of his time, Rocky Colavito was a devastating slugger possessed of one of the best outfield arms in all of MLB.
 A wildly popular star in Cleveland, he was involved in two terribly unpopular deals with the Tribe, coming back in one that cost the club prime years of Tommy John and Tommie Agee.

-Colavito arrived in the bigs with the Indians in 1955.
-The Tribe placed second in 1955 and 1956, both productive years for the star-to-be.
-His best year with Cleveland was 1958, when he hit .303 and led the AL with a .620 slugging percentage, belting 41 home runs and driving in 113 runs.
+Colavito arrived in the big leagues with the Cleveland Indians in 1955.
+The Tribe placed second in 1955 and 1956, both productive years for the budding star-to-be.
+His best year with Cleveland was 1958, when he hit a career-high .303 and led the AL with a .620 slugging percentage, belting 41 home runs and driving in 113 runs.
 He finished 3rd in the MVP voting, his best finish ever.
 The next year, 1959, he finished 4th in the MVP vote behind a league-leading 42 home runs, 66 extra base hits and 301 total bases, becoming the first Indian to ever sock 40 homers in back-to-back seasons.
 On June 10th, he followed in the footsteps of one Lou Gehrig, becoming the second man in American League history to belt four consecutive home runs in a nine-inning game.

 - 6-time AL All-Star (1959, 1961, 1962 & 1964-1966)

 - 2-time AL Total Bases Leader (1959 & 1962)

 - AL Home Runs Leader (1959)

 - AL Bases on Balls Leader (1965)